 The FETCH statement retrieves rows of data from the result set of a multi-row query.

 The FORALL statement issues a series of static or dynamic DML statements, usually much faster than an equivalent FOR loop.
-It requires some setup code, because each iteration of the loop must use values from one or more collections in its VALUES or WHERE clauses.
+It requires some setup code because each iteration of the loop must use values from one or more collections in its VALUES or WHERE clauses.

 A function is a subprogram that can take parameters and return a single value.
 A function has two parts: the specification and the body.
-The specification begins with the keyword FUNCTION and ends with the RETURN clause, which specifies the datatype of the return value.
+The specification begins with the keyword FUNCTION and ends with the RETURN clause, which specifies the data type of the return value.
 Parameter declarations are optional.

 Functions that take no parameters are written without parentheses.
 The function body begins with the keyword IS (or AS) and ends with the keyword END followed by an optional function name.
 The function body has three parts: an optional declarative part, an executable part, and an optional exception-handling part.

 The GOTO statement branches unconditionally to a statement label or block label.
 The label must be unique within its scope and must precede an executable statement or a PL/SQL block.
-The GOTO statement transfers control to the labelled statement or block.
+The GOTO statement transfers control to the labeled statement or block.

 The IF statement executes or skips a sequence of statements, depending on the value of a Boolean expression.